continuwuity/continuwuity/docs/deploying/docker.md

 After that, you can rename it so it matches `docker-compose.yml` and spin up the containers!

-Additional info about deploying conduwuit can be found [here](generic.md).
+Additional info about deploying Continuwuity can be found [here](generic.md).

 ### Build

-Official conduwuit images are built using Nix's [`buildLayeredImage`][nix-buildlayeredimage].
+Official Continuwuity images are built using Nix's [`buildLayeredImage`][nix-buildlayeredimage].
 This ensures all OCI images are repeatable and reproducible by anyone, keeps the images lightweight, and can be built offline.